paduagroup/fftool/README.md

   two, e.g. i-j and j-k are bonded.
 - type of angle potential, e.g. `harm` for harmonic potential or `cons` for a constrained angle.
-- angle potential parameters, with the force constant in the form k/2 (x - x0)^2
+- angle potential parameters, namely equilibrium angle and force constant (the latter in the form k/2 (x - x0)^2

         HC  CT  CT   harm   110.7   313.8